-Violence seethes in Baghdad; nighttime rocket attack on U.S. Embassy injures 1
+Nighttime mortar attack on US Embassy in Baghdad injured 1

 Iraq has been roiled by over four months of demonstrations over government corruption, high unemployment and Iranian influence in Iraqi politics.
 Security forces have killed at least 500 protesters.
 The country is also facing a political clash over naming the next prime minister, after Prime Minister Adel Abdul-Mahdi resigned.

-An initial military statement said at least five katyusha rockets had landed inside the Green Zone late Sunday.
-It was the third attack targeting the U.S. Embassy this month, and the perpetrators were not immediately known.
-Perpetrators had used katyusha rockets in previous attacks and caused no injuries.

-Abdul-Mahdi condemned the attack in a statement, asserting Iraq’s commitment to protecting diplomatic missions in the country.

-In the south, a protester was killed amid a violent pre-dawn crackdown by security forces on a protest camp in the city of Nasiriyah, an activist and a medical official said.
+In the south, a protester was killed amid a pre-dawn crackdown by security forces on a protest camp in the city of Nasiriyah, an activist and a medical official said.
 The official spoke on condition of anonymity in line with regulations.

 Police fired live rounds to disperse crowds from a central square in Nasiriyah where protesters were staging a sit-in, prompting demonstrators to flee.
 The encampment site was later burned.
 It was not immediately clear whether security forces or unknown groups had torched it.
 The city has been a center of unrest since the protests began.

-Abdul-Zahra contributed from Najaf, Iraq.
-Associated Press writers Khalid Mohammad and Murtada Faraj contributed reporting from Baghdad.
-Associated Press writer Lolita Baldor contributed traveling with McKenzie in the Middle East.
+Associated Press writers Abdul-Zahra in Najaf, Iraq, Khalid Mohammad and Murtada Faraj in Baghdad and Lolita Baldor traveling with McKenzie in the Middle East contributed to this report.